 Key Features

-• Avoids the Khumbu Icefall but includes steep snow slopes on the North Col.
+- Evades Khumbu Icefall and is surrounded by steep snow slopes on North facing.

-Best For: Climbers seeking less crowded conditions, a quieter environment, and a slightly lower permit fee.
+Best for: Climbers who prefer to be in the less frequented parts, in a quieter setting, and are subject to a slightly lower charge of permit fee.

 2. Key Differences Between South Col and North Col